h2005mirza/currency_converter/README.md

 # currency_converter
-This is a currency converter based program that converts currency in real time using an API
+This currency converter-based program converts currency in real time using an API.
+This is a Python program that uses an open-source API called Exchange Rate API.
+This code first extracts JSON data using JSON and urllib libraries in Python to access and communicate with the API.
+The user can then convert the currency they wish to use.